ririw/weekendproject-autocomplete/README.markdown

     with 16GB of memory quite happily!
 So I'm changing this reqirement from 4GB to 16GB.
     This runs at a comfortable 399774.73 queries per second on my machine (which has 16GB ram).

+## Status
+ * Working!
+  * Run "./activator run" to run with the test set
+  * Or: edit server/Server.scala:11 and replace "testSearches" with "productionSearches", and then run with "./activator -mem 10000 run"
+  * Also run a webserver, "cd frontent; python -m SimpleHTTPServer

 ## Algorithm
  There will actually be two algorithms.
 The first is a prefix one, which suggests the next most probably suggestions given a string.
 The second kicks in when the first has no suggestions, and suggests words based on the existing bag of words in the